hasura/ndc-hub/rfcs/0001-packaging.md

 The `connector` service must be defined, and note that no `image` or `build` property is defined.
 The CLI tooling will [extend](https://docs.docker.com/compose/compose-file/05-services/#extends) from this to add the necessary `build` property based on the build context from `ConnectorManifest` and the Dockerfile included in the Connector Definition.
 This exists solely to provide the watch configuration.

-`ManagedDockerBuildPackaging` connectors can also optionally provide additional watch modes.
-This is intended to support connectors that can run using local developer machine tooling (for example, local NodeJS for debugging purposes).
-These additional watch modes may be chosen by the user to run _instead_ of the docker compose watch-based watch mode.
-They are configured via the `additionalWatchModes` property, which currently only supports `ShellCommandWatchMode`.

-##### `ShellCommandWatchMode`
-In this mode, connectors can provide some native way of performing a hot-reloading watch mode.
-Whatever this custom method is, it will be started by running the shell command defined.
-This can be useful to allow local tooling to be used to run the connector and perform hot reloading.

-* The shell command will be executed with the working directory set to the root directory where the configuration files are located.
-* The PORT environment variable will be set and must be respected.
-The connector must start serving on this port.
-* SIGINT and SIGSTOP signals must be respected and must cause the watch mode and connector to shut down
-* Any stdout and stderr output will be collected by the Hasura tooling for display

-For example, for the NodeJS Lambda Connector, it could set the watch shell command to `npm run watch`, which would run the connector and activate its built-in hot-reloading functionality.

 #### CLI Plugin Watch Mode
 If connectors need to extend the watch process with their own functionality, they can implement a CLI plugin that contains a `watch` subcommand.
 If specified in the `connector-metadata.json` the tooling will use it in addition to existing watch functionality.

 An example use case for this would be for a Postgres connector, where you may want to watch the database for schema changes, and when they occur, update the schema introspection configuration file in the connector's build directory with the latest schema details.
 The docker compose watch would then reload the connector with the updated introspection configuration file.

+Note that the exact definition of how this needs to be specified in the Connector Definition will need to wait until how CLI plugins work is specified.

 ### Connector Layout in Hasura Project
-When a new connector is added to a Hasura project using `hasura3 add ConnectorManifest --hub hasura/nodejs-lambda:1.0`, the CLI acquires the Hasura Hub Connector Definition for the specified Hub Connector.
+When a new connector is added to a Hasura project using `hasura3 add ConnectorManifest --hub hasura/nodejs-lambda:1.0`, the CLI acquires the Connector Definition for the specified Hub Connector.
 It then places this inside the `~/.hasura/hub-connectors/` directory.
 This is done to keep non-user editable files out of the user's source tree.

 The CLI then puts the `build-files/` into the build directory for that connector and adds a `.build.hml` file with the `ConnectorManifest` metadata object.

 ```
-# A copy of the `Hasura Hub Connector Definition` for a particular hub connector version
+# A copy of the `Connector Definition` for a particular hub connector version
 ~/.hasura/hub-connectors/hasura/nodejs-lambda/1.0/
   connector-metadata.json
   docker-compose.yaml
   build-files/